Respect (song): Release and legacy

 "Respect" has appeared in dozens of films and still receives consistent play on radio stations.
 In the 1970s, Franklin's version of the song came to exemplify the feminist movement.
 Producer Wexler said in a Rolling Stone interview, that Franklin's song was "global in its influence, with overtones of the civil-rights movement and gender equality.
 It was an appeal for dignity."
 Although she had numerous hits after "Respect", and several before its release, the song became Franklin's signature song and her best-known recording.
 I Never Loved a Man the Way I Love You was ranked eighty-third in Rolling Stones "500 Greatest Albums of All Time" in 2003.
 A year later, "Respect" was fifth in the magazine's "500 Greatest Songs of All Time".

-In 2021, when The 500 Greatest Songs Of All Time was updated again, Franklin's cover of "Respect" was moved up to number 1.
-Bob Dylan's song "Like A Rolling Stone", which was originally at number 1, is now listed at number 4.
-In 2025, the publication ranked Franklin's cover at number 4 on its list of "The 100 Best Protest Songs of All Time."
+In 2021, when the 500 Greatest Songs Of All Time was updated again, Franklin's cover of "Respect" was moved up to number one.
+Bob Dylan's song "Like a Rolling Stone", which was originally at number one, is now listed at number four.
+In 2025, the publication ranked Franklin's cover at number four on its list of the 100 Best Protest Songs of All Time.
+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.